-- steel cans can be re-processed and be used to make things like fridges and car doors
+- steel cans get taken to Ward Brothers, Teeside where they get melted down and reused to make products like fridges and car doors

 - cardboard is soaked and pulped and made back into cardboard packaging

 Paper and card is taken directly to Claro Road Waste Transfer Station, Harrogate.
 The paper that is collected from the kerbside is sent to UPM Recycling.

 The contents of the garden waste bin are collected in wagons and taken directly to Allium Organics in Sand Hutton and Harewood Whin, Rufforth.

 It is turned into a soil enhancer/compost at these sites and is available to buy from household waste recycling centres or used in agriculture.

 The contents of your household non-recyclable waste wheelie bin is taken to Allerton Waste Recover Park.